kceder/HyperTube/README.md

 **TO DO**
 1) Test in prod all eval form, especially the omniauth
-2) Add the page to be able to check all other users' profiles
+2) create the page to be able to check all other users' profiles
+3) add the omniauth buttons in register ?